-The EU Air Safety List (ASL) is a list of air carriers from non-EU countries, which do not fulfil the necessary international safety standards.
-The carriers on the ASL are banned from operating to, in and from the EU.
-Also, carriers that do not operate to the EU can be put on the ASL, in order to warn the public travelling outside of the EU about their unsafe status.
-If the safety authorities of a third country are not able to fulfil their international safety oversight obligations, all the carriers of such country can be put on the ASL.
+The EU Air Safety List (ASL) is a list of air carriers, which do not fulfil international safety standards.
+The carriers on the ASL are banned from operating to, in and from the EU (including the overflight).
+Carriers that do not operate to the EU can also be put on the ASL, in order to warn the public travelling outside of the EU about safety concerns.
+If the safety authorities of a third country are not able to fulfil their international safety oversight obligations, all the carriers of that country can be put on the ASL.

-The EU Air Safety List, while evidently not popular with the affected countries, has developed into a very powerful, and internationally recognised tool to help improve the safety of international aviation.
+The ASL, while not popular with the affected countries and carriers, has developed into a strong, and internationally recognised tool to help improve the safety of international aviation.
 This is the case both for flights to the EU, but also for aviation outside of the EU.
-The ASL is also seen as a strong preventive tool, because countries, which are under scrutiny, tend to improve their safety oversight to prevent seeing their air carriers on the list.
+ASL is also seen as a strong preventive tool, because when under scrutiny, countries tend to improve their safety oversight to avoid seeing their air carriers on the list.